BQZic/rcos-status-updates/spring_2019/week_01.md

 > In this section, you can write about what you accomplished in the previous week.

-> This past week, I was able to implement the the dialog box for creating a new user in the front end.
-I \
+> This past week, I met with Andrew to discuss goals for this semester.
+What we're going to work on first is to \
-> learned how to send requests in JavaScript to the backend API.
+> change the mapbox API to apple mapKit.
+I am going to focus on modifying routes and stops functions.
+I deleted part of \
+> the original ViewController code because it's using mapbox and modified the storyboard to mapkit.
+Also I added a few \
+> more files to split the functions -- functions for routes and functions for stops.

 ## This Week's Plan

 > In this section, you can write about what you have planned for next week.

-> After my accomplishments from last week, I plan to add accessibility features to the user creation dialog box. \
-> I also plan on attending the git workshop this week.
+> Next week I'm going to focus on displaying the routes using polyline and stops using annotations.

 ## Anything Blocking?

 > In this section, you can write about any blockers that you are having trouble in the project.

-> I don't know how to test the accessibility features I am going to be implementing this week, so i am going to \
-> ask my mentors if they have any suggestions.
+> None.

 ## Notes